How to Get the PySide2 Version Number?

 Required-by:

-The second line on this output shows the PySide2 version number you're using in your current Python environment.
+The second line of this output shows the PySide2 version number you're using in your current Python environment.
 In this particular example, we're using PySide2 version 5.15.8.

-Sometimes, you need to know the version within your code.
-Perhaps you're a library developer, and your code uses certain features of PySide2 that are only available in specific versions, and you want to disable these in earlier versions.
+Sometimes, you need to check the PySide2 version from within your Python code.
+For example, you might be a library developer whose code uses features of PySide2 that are only available in specific versions, and you want to disable these in earlier versions.

-In that case, you can use the following code to get the version number.
+In that case, you can use the PySide2.__version__ attribute to get the version number programmatically.

 python